kagisearch/kagi-docs/kagi/src/api/summarizer.md

 > Currently, cached results are regional, stored on whichever Kagi node your request hits.
 > This is indicated by `meta.node` in the API response.
 > The cache can by bypassed by passing `false` to the `cache` parameter.

+For our enterprise-grade Muriel summarization engine, requests are billed at a **flat rate of $1 per summary**, regardles of the length of the document.

 ## API Key